 *All conversions use the average rate of 1,120 won = $1 USD (throughout August 2014 to August 2015)

 We will even reward you with a FREE DOWNLOAD of the exact same budget spreadsheet we used to keep track of our budget!
-Subscribe to our email list below and we will personally send you our budget spreadsheet.
+All you have to do is sign up with your email and we will personally send you our budget spreadsheet.